Veggie

 is really necessary for methanol recovery.
 The methanol will begin

 boiling at 22" and 140F, and will be done at about 25".
-The Mixing Pump The pump is mounted vertically, as noted above, to facilitate draining.

 The gray objects connected to the pump are insulated hoses.
 The